-Finance, Employment and Risk Management Committee Objectives
+Finance, Employment and Risk Management Committee Working Groups Objectives

-This Committee is primarily concerned with the effective, cost efficient operation of the Council consistent with providing a good service to residents.
+The FERMis Committee-WG is primarily concerned with the effective, cost efficient operation of the Council consistent with providing a good service to residents.
 It reviews matters such as accommodation, equipment, staffing and management of risk on a regular basis.
-Going forward, the Committee's main priority is the financial stability of the Council and the ongoing maintenance of the Council's buildings and land.
+Going forward, the Committee's-WG's main priority is the financial stability of the Council and the ongoing maintenance of the Council's buildings and land.

-Planning and Transport Committee Objectives
+Planning and Transport Committee Working Group Objectives